jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

 * Not all columns are available for all event classes.
 Some columns will be blank for certain event classes.
 * Some columns are hidden by default.
 To view hidden columns, right-click **Organize Columns**.
 * To wrap a column onto multiple lines, right-click the data content of the grid and select **Properties \| Options**.
 Turning on the word wrap option may degrade the performance of Spotlight.
-* If Dell SQL Optimizer is installed, you can use it to tune non-conforming SQL that has been identified.
+* If SQL Optimizer is installed, you can use it to tune non-conforming SQL that has been identified.
 To do this, select a row in the grid and click **Optimize SQL**.
 * Results are cleared when you leave the SQL Analysis page.
 Click **Clear Grid** to clear the grid manually.